cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

         root1111111# cd /root/openface/docker

-   This will install all the required dependencies, check if docker is installed properly,copy the required scripts from host to docker, pull bamos/openface docker hub repositiory and create a docker container called `openface`.
+   This will install all the required dependencies, check if docker is installed properly, copy the required scripts from host to docker, pull bamos/openface docker hub repositiory and create a docker container called `openface`.
 The prompt will change from `$docker>` to `container-ID>`.
 Once in the container's command-line